 \subsubsection{Relief ranking coefficient}

-Relief ranking algorithm is an iterative algorithm that measure the relevance and power of the feature in the dataset.
-During every iteration, algorithm chooses the instances that are correlated with respect to feature space and hence, update their weight values accordingly.
-We call these weights as relief ranking coefficients.
-These weights are useful in finding the most relevant and informative attribute and hence, rank them accordingly using these weights.
-Relief ranking algorithm is very useful when we are dealing with high-dimensional datasets \cite{22}.
+The Relief ranking algorithm is an iterative feature weighting method that evaluates the relevance of each feature within a dataset.
+During each iteration, the algorithm selects instances that are close within the feature space and updates the feature weights accordingly.
+These weights, known as relief ranking coefficients, help identify the most informative attributes and rank them accordingly.
+The Relief algorithm is particularly effective for handling high-dimensional datasets~\cite{22}.